-- A one to two-page annotated bibliography so the committee can see what sources each applicant has read/consulted in developing his/her proposal and will continue to review during the summer.
+- A one to two-page annotated bibliography so the committee can see what sources each applicant has read/consulted in developing their proposal and will continue to review during the summer.

-- A one-page personal academic statement in which the applicant outlines how the project is connected to his/her academic program and how this experience will help achieve his/her future educational and career goals.
-In particular, the committee is interested in learning what the applicant has done to prepare him or herself to undertake the project e.g., study of a language, related coursework, internship experience, etc.
+- A one-page personal academic statement in which the applicant outlines how the project is connected to his/her academic program and how this experience will help achieve their future educational and career goals.
+In particular, the committee is interested in learning what the applicant has done to prepare themselves to undertake the project e.g., study of a language, related coursework, internship experience, etc.

-- All applicants must secure an endorsement letter (mentor should submit this electronically to email@example.com with the name of whom s/he will be working in the subject line.)
-The letter should address not only the student’s preparedness to undertake the project but it’s applicability to his/her academic program.
-Mentors should also include the appropriateness of their academic backgrounds/expertise for supervising the student’s project and must provide a detailed plan for supervising the student in his/her work.
+- All applicants must secure an endorsement letter (mentor should submit this electronically to firstname.lastname@example.org with the name of the candidate with whom they will be working in the subject line.)
+The letter should address not only the student’s preparedness to undertake the project but it’s applicability to their academic program.
+Mentors should also include the appropriateness of their academic backgrounds/expertise for supervising the student’s project and must provide a detailed plan for supervising the student in their work.
 In addition, the mentor must indicate a willingness to meet with the student regularly during the summer, preferably in person but certainly by e-mail or phone, if the mentor will be conducting research off-campus at any time during the program dates.
 All of this must be indicated in the endorsement letter.
-Ideally, the Kolbe Fellow would be able to join his/her mentor for part of the time.
-If the mentor’s work does not require long-distance travel, the mentor is expected to attend the luncheon meetings on campus and this should also be indicated in the letter.
+Ideally, the Kolbe Fellow would be able to join their mentor for part of the time.
+If the mentor’s work does not require long-distance travel, the mentor is expected to attend the initial luncheon meeting as well as the oral progress reports that last week of the program and this understanding must also be indicated in the letter.

 Preference in selection will be given to those applications in which student and mentor will be able to spend most of the program together, engaged in the project.

-All materials must be emailed to firstname.lastname@example.org no later than Friday, February 15, 2019.
+All materials must be emailed to email@example.com no later than February 14 at 5 pm for Summer 2022.
 This deadline includes endorsement letters and transcripts.
 Late submissions will not be considered.

 Criteria for Selection